Anyone with questions

 It is important to remember

-that these new laws and regulations are all designed with one goal in mind – improving student achievement.
+that these laws and regulations are all designed with one goal in mind – improving student achievement.
 As school leaders and teachers work together to understand and implement each facet of the new legislation, it is important that students and parents also join in this effort.
 Home and school partnerships are crucial to student success, especially during times of tremendous change.

 APPR stands for Annual Professional Performance Review, and it is the process by which teachers and principals are evaluated in New York state.
 The purpose of APPR is to empower educators to improve the quality of instruction in schools and, in turn, to improve students’ performance and readiness for colleges and careers.